NinjaPizza15/dyna-torium/README.md

 # Dynatorium™
 An alternative to Roblox made in the Godot engine, we're currently in development.\
-DynaTorium™ is not related with Roblox in any way.
+Our website can be found [here](https://dynatorium.neocities.org) DynaTorium™ is not affiliated with Roblox in any way.